thehaseebshah/garden/src/site/notes/Discipline/Digital Dumbing Guide.md

 ---
 ## Digital Dumbing SOPs
 - Phone stays in a bag, not a pocket.
+- No Opening of Entertainment feeds.
 - Keep the screen in Black & White (BnW)
 - Prefer audio/text over images/videos.
-- **Offline First:** Internet is off by default.
+- Internet is off by default.
 Treat the phone like an "Eritrean Internet Cafe" with strictly scheduled online windows.
-- **Analog Tools:** Use physical cash; use paper notepads for notes; take directions from people, not GPS.
+- Use physical cash; use paper notepads for notes; take directions from people, not GPS.
+Ask people for internet searches or have someone else order your Uber to avoid opening the app yourself.
-- **Synchronous over Asynchronous:** Call instead of texting; tell people you will call them back rather than chatting all day.
-- **The "Letter" Mindset:** Treat non-urgent texts like physical mail—to be answered in batches, not immediately.
+- Treat non-urgent texts like physical mail, to be answered in batches, not immediately.
+Answer them once a week.
-- Ask people for internet searches or have someone else order your Uber to avoid opening the app yourself.
 - Define "Office Timings" and "Social Timings."
 Only access the browser during these specific windows.
 	- Planning time is offline, right before office time.
 Transfer Calendar and Task items to paper for the day's use.
 	- Sync apps only once a day during Social time; list and batch personal online tasks to avoid "quick checks" turning into rabbit holes.
 Check messages only during this time.
+	- Call instead of texting; tell people you will call them back rather than chatting all day.
+Call them during that social time.
 - Stay in the moment; remember that device-free entertainment is always superior.
 - Don't use the 15 minute detox timer when you don't have to.
 - Don't use western LLMs for personal chats
 - Laptop does not leave its dedicated place; keep it at the office or a specific home desk. (paused)
 - Use Phone Call Feature as a Wired Phone that is placed in a room.
 (For future)
 - Have someone call someone for you, save a list of important contacts or memorize them.
 (For future)
-- Ask someone to capture videos and WhatsApp or email you.
+- Ask someone to capture videos/pics and WhatsApp or email you.
 (For future)
 - Listen to live lectures and live nasheeds and videos on laptop.
 (For future)
-- Ride priority: walk + bus > walk + hitchhike > bicycle >  motorcycle > ride hailing service.
+- Ride priority: bicycle > walk + bus > walk + hitchhike >  motorcycle > ride hailing service.
 (For future)
 - Refrain from electricity.
 (For future)
 - No VLC in for video (For future)